mlarrubia/Codwars-Javascript/README.md

 }
 ```

-## Challange 4

-Name: Title Case
+## Title Case

 - kyu: 6
-- Write a function that will convert a string into title case, given an optional list of exceptions (minor words).
+  Write a function that will convert a string into title case, given an optional list of exceptions (minor words).
 The list of minor words will be given as a string with each word separated by a space.
 Your function should ignore the case of the minor words string -- it should behave in the same way even if the case of the minor word string is changed.

 Examples